GLOBAL MARKETS-Sentiment sapped by COVID surge, stimulus stalemate

 Uncertainty over the passage of a bill to stimulate a pandemic-ravaged economy comes as the United States also faces a new wave of COVID-19 cases.

-Nearly two-thirds of U.S. states were in a danger zone of coronavirus spread and six, including election battleground Wisconsin, reported a record one-day increase in COVID-19 deaths on Wednesday.
+Nearly two-thirds of U.S. states were in a danger zone of coronavirus outbreaks and six, including election battleground Wisconsin, reported a record one-day increase in COVID-19 deaths on Wednesday.

 Wall Street's three major averages closed lower on Wednesday after a choppy trading session, and futures markets pointed to another subdued start later.

 "The focus is absolutely on how a decisive win in this election can unlock fiscal stimulus," J.P.
-Morgan Asset Management global market strategist Hugh Gimber said, cautioning however that investors needed to treat next month's U.S. vote carefully.
+Morgan Asset Management global market strategist Hugh Gimber said, warning that investors need to treat next month's U.S. vote with care.

 The yield on benchmark U.S. 10-year Treasury notes ticked down to 0.8092%, from a U.S. close of 0.816% on Wednesday.